 NA

 WASHINGTON — The attorneys general of Massachusetts and the U.S. Virgin Islands said on Tuesday they will investigate whether Exxon Mobil Corp. misled investors and the public about the risks of climate change, joining counterparts in New York and California.

-WASHINGTON — The attorneys general of Massachusetts and the U.S. Virgin Islands said on Tuesday they will investigate whether Exxon Mobil Corp. misled investors and the public about the risks of climate change, joining counterparts in New York and California.

 The announcements come just a few months after New York Attorney General Eric Schneiderman subpoenaed Exxon to demand extensive financial records and emails in connection with its climate change disclosures.